computerguided/state-diagram/doc/plantuml_manager.md

 ## Load diagram

-The following method is used to load the diagram:
+The following method is used to load the diagram given a PlantUML code:

 ```python
 def load_diagram(plantuml_code: str) -> bool: